The Eternal Inheritance & Salvation – Pt. 2

 These promises are specified in the book of Genesis.29 They include the promise to make Abraham a great nation, to make kings of his descendants (thus establishing the great nation as a kingdom), to give a blessing (which is eternal life),30 and to give a great name (i.e., the sacred name Yahweh).31

-The Inheritance & Salvation – Part 1
+The Eternal Inheritance & Salvation – Pt.
+1

 Many point to the basis for their understanding from one passage as given in the book of John: